What Is Crypto Leverage Trading?

 As the ratios become higher the margin requirements shrink and if you trade crypto with a 1:100 ratio you can open a position of $10,000 with only $100.
 Keep in mind that this is not a recommendation as investing with a 1:100 leverage ratio gives you a 1% liquidation level.
 This means that if you open a position with a 1:100 ratio you can only afford a negative movement of 0.99% before you are completely wiped out.

-How to calculate leverage in crypto trading?
+How to calculate your setup

 There are two things that you will find out by calculating your margin when trading cryptocurrencies.
 First, your margin requirement, or how much of your capital you need to put down to open a position.
 Second, your maximum position size.